Tour Length

 “Maun and Kasane are the two main gateways for safari tours in Botswana, and in either town you’ll be well placed for launching a memorable 2-day safari.
 Maun is right next to the Okavango Delta.
 You could easily fly from Maun’s airport into one of the remote airstrips deep in the Delta, stay overnight, then return the following day.
 If you’re doing this, make sure you leave Maun early and return late, so you can spend as much time in the Delta as possible.
 And remember, your flight will not just be a means of getting somewhere: with views of the Delta all the way, any flight can be a safari highlight on its own.
 The same is true of Kasane, which sits adjacent to Chobe National Park.
 You could fly into the Savuti region of the park from Kasane (or even a little farther, into the Delta) and stay overnight.
 Another possibility would be to drive to the wildlife-rich Chobe riverfront (which is really close to Kasane), then continue on to Savuti.
 If you stay overnight in Savuti, you could enjoy a late-afternoon game drive on the day you arrive, an early morning game drive the next morning, then return to Kasane.
 Another option could be a 2-day safari in Makgadikgadi Pans National Park, which is part of the world’s largest network of salt pans and has some interesting wildlife.
 Also possible is the Central Kalahari Game Reserve, although it’s a vast park, and you’d need to fly in and fly out to make it work.”

-“Botswana has some fantastic accommodation options to choose from, which is good news when you’re on a 2-day Botswana safari: if you only have time to stay one night, you really do want it to be good!
+“Botswana has some fantastic accommodations to choose from, which is good news when you’re on a 2-day Botswana safari: if you only have time to stay one night, you really do want it to be good!
 Few people doing a 2-day safari tour go camping, but it is possible.
 There are lots of campsites across the southern sections of the Okavango Delta, and most of these have communal shower and toilet facilities.
 Most also have no fences, so be careful when moving around and follow the advice of your guide at all times.
-The most common form of accommodation in Botswana is the tented camp.
+The most common form of accommodations in Botswana is the tented camp.
 These camps always have a dining tent, lounge and bar area, and usually a fire pit for nightly bonfires.
 Some also have a swimming pool, a spa and/or a gift shop.
 In a tented camp you’ll sleep in a safari tent.
 These vary in size, shape and comfort, but most have en suite bathrooms, mosquito nets and a private terrace.
 The more luxurious ones are like large suites with sofas, writing desks and wooden chests.
 Best of all, if you’re lucky, you get to lie in your bed and listen to lions roaring in the night.
 There is also a handful of lodges around Botswana, where you’ll sleep in a four-walled room with mosquito net and en suite bathroom.
 As with tented camps, they vary in size and comfort.”

 3What activities are available on a Botswana safari?

 “The main activity on any Botswana safari tour is the guided game drive; 2 days is probably too short to go on a self-drive safari.
 On a guided game drive, you’ll be taken out to look for animals in the early morning and the late afternoon.
 These times are important because this is when the animals are at their most active and easiest to see.
 You’ll usually go with an expert guide and driver in an open-sided 4WD vehicle with tiered seating.
 Another Botswana specialty if you’re in the Okavango Delta is a boat trip in a mokoro (dugout canoe) through the waterways.
 It’s a wonderfully tranquil experience, and you might see elephant, hippo, croc and lots of birds as you drift along.
-Another popular activity is a scenic flight out over the Delta from Maun.”
+Yet another popular activity is a scenic flight out over the Delta from Maun.”

 4How much does a 2-day safari in Botswana cost?

 “The cost of a 2-day Botswana safari all depends on how much comfort you’re willing to pay for.
 Costs begin at around US$100 to US$150 per person per day for a budget camping option and could rise well above US$500 per person per day if you’re looking for a full-on luxury experience.
-One of the big cost variables when it comes to making these calculations is the accommodation you choose (a five-star luxury tented camp will cost much more than a budget campsite).
-Another is how many flights you take: flying in to your accommodation and flying out the next day may be convenient, but it’s also expensive.
+One of the big cost variables when it comes to making these calculations is the accommodations you choose (a five-star luxury tented camp will cost much more than a budget campsite).
+Another is how many flights you take: flying in to your accommodations and flying out the next day may be convenient, but it’s also expensive.
 Another variable is the type of safari you go on: private safaris cost more than group safaris (where the cost of the driver, guide and vehicle is shared).
 And the season in which you travel also affects the price.
-If you travel in high season (July to October), costs can be nearly double those in less popular times of the year.”
+If you travel in high season (July to October), costs can be nearly double those at less popular times of the year.”

 5Botswana Reviews